syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 Boto3 also supports defining ACLs for your buckets and objects.
 To learn more take a look on our [ACL guide in the Tutorials section](../../02.Tutorials/11.object-storage-acls/docs.en.md).

-### Minio
+### MinIO

-Information about the Minio client can be found on the [Minio website](https://minio.io).
+Information about the MinIO client can be found on the [MinIO website](https://minio.io).

-**Installation of Minio client into the home directory of the current user is necessary for the following example commands to work!**
+**Installation of MinIO client into the home directory of the current user is necessary for the following example commands to work!**

 !!!! **Client functionality**
 !!!!
-The Minio client is currently **incapable** of generating **public** files.
+The MinIO client is currently **incapable** of generating **public** files.
 !!!!
-While synchronising many files Minio's performance is much better than with `s3cmd` though.
+While synchronising many files MinIO's performance is much better than with `s3cmd` though.

-Now you can create a Minio S3 configuration:
+Now you can create a MinIO S3 configuration:

 ```shell
 ~/mc config host add <ALIAS> <YOUR-S3-ENDPOINT> <YOUR-ACCESS-KEY> <YOUR-SECRET-KEY> --api <API-SIGNATURE> --lookup <BUCKET-LOOKUP-TYPE>